INDIVIDUAL UNIVERSITY FACTS AND STATS

 - The UL campus is located 5km from Limerick City and 20km from Shannon International Airport.

-- UL has over 12,500 undergraduate students and over 2600 postgraduate students
+- UL has over 15,000 students across undergraduate, postgraduate and PHD students.

 - The University of Limerick was named ‘University of the Year 2015 in the Sunday Times Good University Guide.

-- UL offers a range of programmes up to doctoral and postdoctoral levels in the disciplines of:
+- UL offers a range of programmes up to doctoral and postdoctoral levels in a range of disciplines.

-- As part of their degree programme all students, regardless of discipline, undertake relevant work experience of 6-8 months duration across UL’s network of 1700+ employers spanning twenty five countries.
-About 28% of these placements are international.
+- As part of their degree programme all students, regardless of discipline, undertake relevant work experience across UL’s network of 1700+ employers spanning twenty five countries.

 - UL is adjacent to the National Technology Park (NTP), Ireland’s first science/technology park which is home to over 80 organisations employing over 4,000 people.